Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 You don't need to master every AI.
 You need to notice when your current tool stops cutting it and have a backup in mind.

+Pick one tool and learn it well before adding others.
 If you're just beginning, don't try to learn everything at once.

 Use the free tiers first.
 ChatGPT, Claude, and Gemini all have free versions.
 Experiment before you pay.